d1manson/waveform/README.md

 [![link to youtube](img/demo_youtube_hover.png)](http://www.youtube.com/watch?v=36o69CPu-1E)

-Note that although the demo was recorded before the latest major re-write, there should be only minor differences from the point of view of the end-user.
+Note that although the demo was recorded before the latest major re-write, there should be only minor differences from the point of view of the end-user (but see [this issue](https://github.com/d1manson/waveform/issues/24)).

 ## Additional notes for end-users

 As with any other web application, you will always get the latest version of the application when you navigate to it in your browser, although you may need to clear you cache using `Cltr-Shift-F5` (I think?).
 Every now and again, updates will be tagged as a "release", which doesn't mean anything particularly special, but you can get notifications of these releases by subscribing to the [RSS feed](https://github.com/d1manson/waveform/releases.atom) (I recommend [blogtrottr](https://blogtrottr.com/) for getting RSS updates by email).

-If you are looking for the script that lets you run [KlustaKwik](https://github.com/klusta-team/klustakwik) in batches from the right-click menu in Windows Explorer (yes, Windows only), it's [here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/fancykk.zip).
+If you are looking for the script that lets you run [KlustaKwik](https://github.com/klusta-team/klustakwik) in batches from the right-click menu in Windows Explorer (yes, Windows only), you're out of luck (there was originally a link to the zip file here but that has been removed).

 If you find bugs please, please, please, report them - either using the github issue interface or via email.
 And if you have a feature request, don't hold back from suggesting it.
 General feedback and thank-yous are also welcome (email is probably most appropriate in this case).